Can you remember comforting someone who was feeling sad, anxious or distressed? And can you remember how you felt afterwards?

 Show your child how to comfort their toy.
 Maybe they want to whisper some comforting words in their ear?

 If you want, you can demonstrate the “butterfly hug” for your child.
-To do the butterfly hug, cross your arms over the animal and gently pat your right and left shoulders or sides, alternating between both sides regularly, in a tempo that you find pleasant.
+Cross your arms over the animal and gently pat your right and left shoulders or upper arms, alternating between both sides regularly, in a tempo that you find pleasant.

 Notice what happens to your breathing, and any other changes in your body.